 Maritime services vary with the commodities carried.
 In liner shipping, individual maritime services are combined to form extensive shipping networks in which seaports play a pivotal role as high connectivity hubs.

 1. An Asset-Based Industry

 The container shipping industry consists of shipping companies transporting containerized goods overseas via regular liner services as their core activity.
 Container liner services are focused explicitly on transporting a limited range of standardized load units, mainly the twenty-foot dry cargo container or TEU of 20-feet long and the 40-foot dry cargo container or FEU (40′ long).
-High-cube containers are similar in structure to standard containers but taller.
-In contrast to standard containers, which have a maximum height of 8’6″, high-cube containers are 9’6″ tall.
+High-cube containers are similar in structure to standard containers but one foot taller.
+In contrast to standard containers with a maximum height of 8’6″, high-cube containers are 9’6″ tall.
 For the most part, high-cube containers are 40 feet long but are sometimes made as 45-foot containers.
 Occasionally, slightly diverging container units are also loaded on container vessels such as tank containers, open-top containers, and flat rack containers.
 The diversity in unit loads in the container shipping industry is low due to uniformity when stacking containers below and on the deck of specialized container vessels (cellular containerships where each cell is designed to store a container).